440 Huntington Avenue

-Rui Dong is a PhD student in Northeastern University’s Khoury College of Computer Sciences, advised by Professor Lu Wang.
-Rui’s research areas include data science, machine learning, and network science, and she is in the Data Mining Research Group at Northeastern.
+Rui Dong is a PhD student in Northeastern University’s Khoury College of Computer Sciences, advised by Professor David A. Smith.
+Rui’s research areas include machine learning and natural language processing, and she is in the Natural Language Processing Research Group at Northeastern.
 She spent her undergraduate studies at the East China Normal University, where she received a bachelor’s degree in information science and technology in July of 2011.
 She received her master’s degree from Fudan University’s School of Computer Science, in July of 2014.

 What are the specifics of your graduate education (thus far)?

 I am interested in designing neural models for text error correction.

 What’s one problem you’d like to solve with your research/work?